Leon Jackson

-Leon Jackson (born 30 December 1988) is a Scottish singer.
-He won the fourth series of the British talent show The X Factor in 2007.
-Following his win, Jackson was the main star of his on-web series entitled Leon's Life, which ran from 2007 until 2008.
-Jackson's debut album, Right Now (2008) finished the year as the 75th best-selling album in the UK, and included the singles, "Don't Call This Love", "Creative" and "Stargazing".
+Leon Jackson (born 30 December 1988) is a Scottish singer–songwriter.
+Born and raised in Whitburn, he won the fourth series of the ITV talent show The X Factor in 2007.
+Following his win, he starred in his on-web series entitled Leon's Life (2007–2008).
+Jackson's debut single, "When You Believe", reached number one in his native Scotland, Ireland and the United Kingdom, where it became the Christmas number one of 2007.
+It sold over 400,000 copies, becoming the third best-selling single of 2007, and ranked the 92nd best-selling single of the 2000s in the UK.
+"When You Believe" was named the best selling single by a British Male Artist in 2007.

-Jackson's debut single, "When You Believe", a cover of a song sung by Whitney Houston and Mariah Carey and composed and written by Stephen Schwartz, sold over 400,000 copies, and was the 92nd best-selling single of the 2000s in the UK, and was the third best-selling of 2007.
-Jackson had the best selling single from a British Male Artist in 2007 beating the likes of Mika, Take That and Mark Ronson in the best-selling male category, and being beaten by Leona Lewis's "Bleeding Love" and Rihanna's "Umbrella" to the number one and number two positions, respectively.
+His debut album, Right Now (2008), reached number two on the albums charts in his native Scotland, whilst in the United Kingdom it debuted at number four and seven in Ireland.
+It was subsequently certified Gold by the British Phonographic Industry (BPI), and finished the year as the 75th best-selling album in the UK.
+The albums lead single, "Don't Call This Love", reached number one in Scotland, the top ten in the United Kingdom and Ireland, and the top ten of the European Hot 100 Singles.
+Following the moderate commercial success of his next singles "Creative" and "Stargazing", Jackson departed from his record label.

-As of 2016, Jackson has had one UK number one single, two UK top ten singles and one UK top five album and overall has spent a total number of thirteen weeks in the UK Singles Charts top seventy-five with his three charted singles and nine week in the UK Album Charts top seventy-five with his debut album.
-His winners single, "When You Believe" currently ranks as the seventh best-selling X Factor winners single beating off competition from the likes of Little Mix with "Cannonball", Sam Bailey with "Skyscraper" and Louisa Johnson with "Forever Young".
+Following a hiatus from recording music, Jackson ventured in songwriting – collaborating with Vince Kidd and Lady Leshurr on the single "Sick Love".
+"When You Believe" currently ranks as the seventh best-selling X Factor winners single, outselling Little Mix with "Cannonball", Sam Bailey with "Skyscraper" and Louisa Johnson with "Forever Young".
 His debut album also ranks as the eighth best-selling debut album from an X Factor winner, beating Ben Haenow with his self-titled debut album and Joe McElderry with Wide Awake.

-Life and career

-1988–2007: Early life
+Early life

 Leon Jackson was born in Whitburn, West Lothian, Scotland.
 Before pursuing his singing career, he worked as a retail sales assistant with Gap.
 He is a supporter of Rangers.
 He was a fan of contemporary jazz, his hero being Michael Bublé, and he has stated that during his early years, karate and singing were the only things that made him happy.
 He got his black belt at the age of 10.
 Before he appeared on The X Factor, Jackson was planning to attend Edinburgh Napier University, studying architectural technology.

 Leon started singing in public in January 2007.
 He wanted to pursue a career in music so he entered X Factor and, after doing well in the competition, deferred his place at Edinburgh Napier.